Beans on Toast

-The Beans on Toast live show is an unpredictable but unforgettable experience.
-A singer, storyteller and guitar player, his self-deprecating quality is not something you often see but it breaks down the barrier between musician and audience, creating a sense of equality.
+He tours constantly and has gigged and played festivals all over the world.
+The Beans on Toast live show is both an unpredictable and memorable experience.
+A singer, songwriter and storyteller his self-deprecating quality is not something you often see, but it breaks down the barrier between musician and audience, creating a sense of equality.